 Swan Lake Flashdance was a mashup of the ballet Swan Lake with the movie Flashdance.

 Once again, Brad Hall gave us the news.
-This week they start out by caring on the story of the US invading Switzerland following the chocolate shortchanging incident complete with man on the street interviews with people who believe it's really happening, Brad and Jim have a debate only Jim keeps stealing characters from the original cast of Saturday Night Live to make his point, and "Ronal Reagan addresses the nation about the ongoing Switzerland incident showing the Swiss Army Knife as their terrorist tool which leads to a conspiracy style mini-documentary about the country.
+This week they start out by continuing the story of the US invading Switzerland following the chocolate shortchanging incident complete with “man on the street” interviews with people who believe it's really happening.
+Brad and Jim have a debate only Jim keeps stealing characters from the original cast of Saturday Night Live to make his point.
+Finally, "Ronal Reagan” addresses the nation about the ongoing Switzerland incident showing the Swiss Army Knife as their terrorist tool which leads to a conspiracy style mini-documentary about the country.

 Jane Fonda Pregnancy Birth, Labor, Re-Entering The Job Market, Trying To Catch A Man, Trying To Keep A Man, Making New Friends, Holding Your Breath, And Going Over Your Credit Limit Workout is a parody of one of Jane Fonda's workout tapes for pregnant women where one of the girls gives birth mid-workout.